 After graduating from high school, I went on to get an associate degree, and at 22, I became the youngest person in the state to become a Professional Land Surveyor.
 My brothers and I managed the family business for eight years after my father passed away and then headed off to pursue other interests.
 At 34, I went back to school and earned my bachelor’s degree through night classes at Edgewood College.
 It was a great experience — but I began to think about surveying more and more and it just seemed right to return to my land surveying roots!
 Talarczyk Land Surveys was born.

-My wife, Jenny is a school principal.
+My wife, Jenny, is the Director of Student Services at the New Glarus School District.
 We’ve known each other since high school and have been married since 2000.
-Our many struggles with infertility have made the addition of our two children — Henry who is 10 and Kathryn, 6 — seem all the sweeter.
+Our many struggles with infertility have made the addition of our two children — Henry and Kathryn — seem all the sweeter.
 I love the outdoors — hunting and fishing with friends.
 But I also like old movies, music from the ‘70s and ‘80s, and just hanging out with family.